deini/git-basics/README.md

 - Your partner could go ahead and repeat the last step with his/her repo.
 - Done.
 All your work is now on your GitHub account.
 - Wondering how to get new amazing branch on your computer and keep working?
 Just navigate to your local repo and do a ```git pull``` after that just do a checkout to that branch ```git checkout pair_programming```

+Tired of always using the full url to your repo when you are not in your computer?
+Go ahead and add yourself as a remote ```git remote add myName https://github.com/deini/2014-01-underbar.git``` and nextime instead of typing the url to your repo just use myName instead.
+Same rule apply to your partner.
+(You can have several remotes)